 What do I do after I register my team?

-TIP: The MINDSTORMS Robot Set can be reused each year, so you only have to buy that once.
+- The MINDSTORMS Robot Set can be reused each year, so you only have to buy that once.
 The Coaches’ Handbook and Field Setup Kit change every year with the Challenge theme.

 While you’re in the system, make sure we have your correct email address so you receive any important info/updates from us.
-Email blasts are the main way in which we’ll communicate with you.

 The Field Setup Kit is the playing field for the Robot Game.
 Depending on when you register, you could receive your kit as early as July.
 As soon as you receive it, you can begin putting it together with your team, which is a great “team building” exercise, but you won’t know what the actual game is until the Challenge is released on September 3rd.
 To even the playing field, so to speak, all teams are granted access to the Challenge at the same time.
 Some Operational Partners host events to celebrate the release of the Challenge in their regions.
 Contact your Operational Partner for more information.